anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * `<enrollment-protocol>`: MUST reference the protocol being used.
   Existing values include EST [RFC7030] as in BRSKI and CMP as in [I-D.ietf-lamps-lightweight-cmp-profile] and {{brski-cmp-instance}} below.
-  Values for other existing protocols such as CMC or SCP or CMC, or for newly defined protocols, require their own specifications for their use of the `<enrollment-protocol>` and `<request>` URI components and are outside the scope of this document.
+  Values for other existing protocols such as CMC or SCEP or CMC, or for newly defined protocols, require their own specifications for their use of the `<enrollment-protocol>` and `<request>` URI components and are outside the scope of this document.